honglux/projects_works/Works/word_counter/README.txt

 Usage
 -----

-After opening the program, type in the file path for the file (.txt prefer) that you want to count the words for, and type the "Ctrl+D" at the end of the file path.
+After opening the program, type in the file path for the file (.txt prefer) that you want to count the words for, type "Enter" and then type the "Ctrl+D" at the end of the file path.

 --------
 Citation